DantrazTrev/snaptrude-assignment/README.md

 Might be refering to a highlight effect rather than an outline effect.
 However considering the time constraints I have implemented an outline effect.

+Apporaches not taken

+1) Duplicate the mesh and scale it up to create an outline effect.

+    This would be a valid approach altho the outline effect might not be visible through other meshes.

+2) Using a blur filter and a shader to apply the blur filter to the mesh.

+    This would be a valid approach tho the blur would not be ideal for an outline effect.

 To create the outline effect I have used a slighlty modified Sobel Edge Detection shader(`./public/shaders/sobel.fragment`)